hexbatch/apple-core/core-docs/step-7-sets/operations-overview.md

 * G is a group of users, and is always optional, who must own the elements to be used in the operation
 * S is an element representing bounds for the filter in the set operations.
 This can be used in any operations.
 The elements must be in these bounds.
   Can specify if using map, time or both (path not used).
 This is always optional
-* A is the source set
+* A is the source set, or element
-* B is a second source set
-* D is the destination set
+* D,E is the destination set